-Trim read 1 with A + the "TruSeq Indexed Adapter".
+Single-end reads as well as the first reads of paired-end data need to be trimmed with A + the "TruSeq Indexed Adapter".
 Use only the prefix of the adapter sequence that is common to all Indexed Adapter sequences:

 '''

-cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -o trimmed.1.fastq.gz reads.1.fastq.gz
+cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -o trimmed.fastq.gz reads.fastq.gz

 '''

-Trim read 2 with the reverse complement of the "TruSeq Universal Adapter":
+If you have paired-end data, trim also read 2 with the reverse complement of the "TruSeq Universal Adapter".
+The full command-line looks as follows: